redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/dev.md

   * `odo` will watch for changes in the current directory and rebuild the application when changes are detected

 You can press Ctrl-c at any time to terminate the development session.
-The command can take a few moment to terminate, as it will first delete all resources deployed into the cluster for this session before to terminate.
+The command can take a few moment to terminate, as it will first delete all resources deployed into the cluster for this session before terminating.

 ## Devfile (Advanced Usage)